Attention-based Aspect Reasoning for Knowledge Base Question Answering on Clinical Notes: The ClinicalKBQA Dataset

-The narrative blocks in clinical notes, such as family history, provide more detailed clinical information from different aspects and can be efficiently extracted with rule-based methods as additional annotations.

-Grounded on domain expert annotated clinical notes in the n2c2 challenge data, we construct clinical KB by following two steps: (1) \textit{Identify entities.} An entity is represented by its name and type.
-For example, \{\textit{name}: ``ibuprofen'', \textit{type}: ``medication''\}.
+Grounded on domain expert annotated clinical notes in the n2c2 challenge data, we construct clinical KB following two steps: (1) \textit{Identify entities.} An entity is represented by its name and type.
 (2) \textit{Build triples}, i.e., (subject, predicate, object).
 Here, both subject and object are entities, and predicate is a relation between them.
-For example, we can construct a triple (``P961115'', ``prescribed with'', ``ibuprofen'') based on ``a patient with ID P961115 has medication ibuprofen''.
-In addition, we have also fixed some problems in the annotations during pre-processing, such as pronouns like ``this/a/his/her" and irrelevant punctuation.
+In addition, we have also fixed some problems in the annotations during pre-processing, such as pronouns like ``this/that/his/her" and irrelevant punctuation.